emmapinegar/emmapinegar.github.io/index.md

 ## Emma Pinegar

-I am a undergraduate studying Computer Science at the University of Utah graduating Fall 2021.
-I am currently completing a senior capstone project with three teammates and researching at the Learning Lab for Manipulation Autonomy.
+I'm a first year PhD student studying Mechanical Engineering at the University of Utah.
+I earned my BS in Computer Science also from the University of Utah in Fall 2021.

-I am passionate about robotics and find medical robotics particularly fascinating.
-In the fall I will be taking graduate courses in mechanical engineering and computer science with a focus on robotics.

 ## Experience
-I am currently an undergraduate researcher with the Learning Lab for Manipulation Autonomy funded by an NSF REU and UROP.
+I am currently a graduate student researcher at the Utah Wearable Robotics Lab directed by Dr. Haohan Zhang.
+I am primarily focusing on robotics applications that help treat medical conditions or improve the quality of life of disabled persons.

 ## Projects
 I have worked on several projects recently, the most notable being:
+- A magnetically actuated cannula which resulted in a HAMLYN Symposium publication
 - 3D object reconstruction in scenes with multiple objects
 - Android app with remote music controls, texting, dialing, toggling do not disturb, etc. using an Arduino with gesture recognition
 - Industrial inspection of Coca Cola bottles using the image processing toolbox in Matlab
 - Baxter pick-and-place using contrained 6 DOF inverse kinematics

 ## Coursework
-Robotics:
+- Robot Control
 - Intro to Robotics
 - Image Processing
 - Electrical Engineering
-- Undergraduate Research
+- Artificial Intelligence

-Computer Science:
-- Senior Capstone Design & Project
 - Scientific Computing
 - Human/Computer Interaction
 - Computer Networking
 - Data Structures & Algorithms
 - Computer Systems
-- Computer Organization
-- Software Practices I & II
-- Discrete Mathematics

-Other STEM:
-- Ordinary Differential Equations
-- Linear Algebra
-- Physics I
-- Calculus I - III

 ## Awards & Honors
+- Computing Research Association Outstanding Undergraduate Researcher Honorable Mention 2022
 - UROP Scholar Fall 2021
 - Inclusion@RSS Fellow 2021
 - NSF REU Summer 2021